ResourcesNot an actual patient

 There are a variety of financial assistance programs to help your patients fill their prescriptions for INGREZZA.

 - INGREZZA has broad Medicare Part D coverage

-- In addition, ~80% of patients pay less than $10 in out-of-pocket cost for INGREZZA
+- Most patients pay less than $10 in out-of-pocket cost for INGREZZA

-Eligible patients may qualify for a $0 copay on their INGREZZA prescriptionb
+Eligible patients may qualify for a $0 copay on their INGREZZA prescriptiona

 Access the INGREZZA Savings Program